Tetration-Lab/turing-zero/README.md

 ##### Circuit

-- The way to run circuit is similar to Turing Zero above.
+- The way to run circuit is similar to Turing Zero above since we also use Noir here.
 - Here, our witness example is to simulate when a user deposits fund.

+#### Additional Info

+Our [slide](https://docs.google.com/presentation/d/12PGC8Kbqlih2db5kSJf3CY4rGAtsnfdu7MQ79Y7VOwI/edit#slide=id.g299f98d3e12_0_18) for zkHackIII Istanbul.

+#### Thanks

+- Turing Zero DSL inspired by https://turingmachine.io/
+- Type 5 ZKEVM inspired by EVM
+- Type 5 ZKEVM site modified from https://evm.codes
+- Circuit in noir, site in Next.js + React
+- Powered by free coffee and food at ZKHackIII Istanbul